 We study how cells regulate their survival and death.
 We focus on these pathways in neurons from their birth to death in the dynamic contexts of development, long-term maintenance, and disease.

 We use molecular and cell biological approaches in three model systems:

 ii) Stem cells undergoing neuronal differentiation;

 iii) Mouse models of neurodevelopmental (g.
 Autism, Schizophrenia) and neurodegenerative (e.g. Alzheimer’s) disorders.

 Some Questions Currently Under Investigation:

-How does a neuron degenerate its axons yet protect the soma?
+How does a neuron undergo precise axon pruning where it selectively degrades the targeted axons yet protects the soma?